06 Safeguarding children, young people and vulnerable adults policy

 - Staff ensure that contact details of the setting are known to family and people who may need to contact them in an emergency.

-- Staff do not take their mobile phones on outings, unless previously agreed by the manager.
+- Staff do not take their mobile phones or other internet enabled devices on outings.

 - Members of staff do not use personal equipment to take photographs of children.

-- Parents and visitors do not use their mobile phones on the premises.
-There is an exception if a visitor’s company/organisation
+- Parents/carers and visitors do not use their mobile phones on the premises.
+There is an exception if a visitor’s

 Cameras and videos

-- Members of staff do not bring their own cameras or video recorders to the setting.
+- Members of staff at Woodlands Preschool do not bring their own cameras or video recorders to the setting.

 - Photographs/recordings of children are only taken for valid reasons, e.g. to record learning and development, or for displays, and